chrishsieh/docker-nginx-letsencrypt-crm/README.md

   >1.
 Install Docker for Windows.(Hyper-V will disable VirtualBox and VMware)
   >1.
 Run Docker for Windows.Open Windows Power Shell.
 Run docker login.If fail, restart Docker for Windows.
   >1.
 In Windows Power Shell, run windows_path_fix.ps1 to fix path issue.
-- Use Vagrant(default is docker-compose-dev.yml)
+- Use Vagrant
   >1.
 Install VaitualBox and Vagrant.
   >1.
+Run vagrant_setting.ps1 to setting vagrant and xdebug ip.Can select nginx or apache, debian or alpine.
+  >1.
 Run "vagrant up".
   >1. ~~For develop use software-link support, need run vagrant up in administrator.(https://github.com/winnfsd/vagrant-winnfsd/issues/66)~~
   >1.
-Recommand use putty to connect. reference https://github.com/Varying-Vagrant-Vagrants/VVV/wiki/Connect-to-Your-Vagrant-Virtual-Machine-with-PuTTY
+Recommand use putty to connect. reference https://github.com/Varying-Vagrant-Vagrants/VVV/wiki/Connect-to-Your-Vagrant-Virtual-Machine-with-PuTTY.
+If use vscode can use SSHExtension to open ssh terminal.
   >1. vagrant will auto run docker-compose up -d, ssh to vagrant machine, /vagrant run "docker-compose logs check status.

 ## Install